DCMLab/frescobaldi_fiori_musicali/README.md

 | https://musescore.com/user/11977961/scores/5552416 | 12.18-33_Messa_delli_Apostoli.mscx | CC0     |
 | https://musescore.com/user/11977961/scores/5317011 | 12.01-17_Messa_della_Domenica.mscx | CC0     |

+### Modifications

+The following modifications have already been applied to nos.
+3, 4, 5, 8, 11, 14, 25, 30, 33, 37, 40, 41, 46, 47
+(commit 19c98d5d) but are still ToDo for the remaining 34 scores:

+* Some of the scores have deprecated MIDI channel information which is also set to "Mute".
+It is enough to open the Staff Properties and set the instrument to "Organ" to normalize them.
+* A few scores have multiple staves although only two are being used (see metadata.tsv).
+* As it seems, all scores include hidden metronome marks which should be removed.
+The first mark, on the other hand, should remain, but need to be hidden; beat unit and tempo need to be halved.

 ## Alternative annotations

 Adrian Nagel has created an alternative version of the annotations for `12.16_Toccata_cromaticha_per_l’elevatione`